 Packing for air freight

-You’ll usually be able to pack your belongings yourself, though most companies will offer professional packing services at an additional cost.
+You’ll usually be able to pack your belongings yourself.
+Most companies also offer professional packing services at an additional cost.

 Who should use air freight?

-If you’re looking for a speedy way of getting your belongings to your new home, or you’ve left it late to book, then air freight might be your best option.
+If you’re looking for a speedy way of getting your belongings to your new home, then air freight might be your best option.
 Convenience often comes at a cost however, so do your research.

 Spain is one of the biggest countries in Europe for container shipping.
 Its five main ports, Valencia, Bahía de Algeciras, Barcelona, Las Palmas and Bilbao, account for over 80% of the shipping containers that enter and leave Spain.